ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/vesting-examples/vesting-owner-guide.md

 - There are often __cliff__ periods during which no tokens are released for an initial duration, followed by subsequent releases.

+- Token distribution from the vesting contract is tightly controlled, requiring specific criteria to __whitelist__ addresses or the sender's address (the owner) to prevent unauthorized access and loss of tokens.

 :::info Technical details and parameters
 For all technical details about the contract, see [vesting contract](/v3/documentation/smart-contracts/contracts-specs/vesting-contract)
 :::